Ag Ed & STS Professional Development

 Register: HERE.

-Year 2 of the Automation workshop for those who completed Y1 last year and will focus on Stepper Motor Controls.
+Description: Year 2 of the Automation workshop for those who completed Y1 last year and will focus on Stepper Motor Controls.
 This workshop will focus on the operation of CNC using Arduino and teachers will build a 2x2 open source CNC table.
 Teachers will receive a $600 stipend for attending, a CNC table to take home, and additional training on the Arduino, CAD design, and other cool applications for their Y1 equipment.
 Travel stipends are available and hotels and food are covered just like last year.

 PREREQ: Completed & taught Automation Year 1

-Greenhouse Management Workshop - one day session TBA - August 2025
+Greenhouse Management Workshop - August 5, 2025

 Register: TBA